Nv7-GitHub/graphwhiz/README.md

 # graphwhiz
-Use graphviz with a UI!
+Use [graphviz](https://graphviz.org) with a UI!

+# Getting the pre-compiled app
+1. Go to the releases tab
+2. Download the right ZIP for your OS (by looking at the filename)
+3. Extract the ZIP
+4. Use!

 # Compiling from Source
 This requires the Go compiler and a C compiler.
 You can get the Go compiler at https://golang.org/dl.